Sri Lankan civil war: 18 May: First claim of Prabhakaran's death

-19 May: President addresses the Parliament and Prabhakaran is dead
+19 May: President addresses the Parliament and Prabhakaran confirmed dead

 Fighting went on until 9:30 am 19 May 2009.
 The firing stopped as all LTTE fighters died in the battle.
 Troops started collecting bodies again.
 This time, Sergeant Muthu Banda, attached to Sri Lanka Army Task Force VIII, reported to Ravipriya that a body similar to Prabhakaran's had been found.
 At 9:00 am on 19 May 2009 President Mahinda Rajapaksa delivered a victory address to the Parliament and declared that Sri Lanka had been liberated from terrorism.
 Around 9:30 am troops attached to Task Force VIII of Sri Lanka Army, reported to its commander, Colonel G.V.
 Ravipriya that a body similar to Velupillai Prabhakaran has been found among the mangroves in Nandikadal lagoon.
 It was identified by the officer.
 At 12:15 pm Army Commander Sarath Fonseka officially announced Prabhakaran's death, through the State television ITN.
 At around 1:00 pm his body was shown in Swarnavahini for the first time.
 Prabakaran's identity was confirmed by Karuna Amman, his former confidant, and through DNA testing against his son's genetic material who had been killed earlier by the Sri Lanka Military.
 However, LTTE Chief of international relations, Selvarasa Pathmanathan on the same day claimed that "Our beloved leader is alive and safe."
 On 24 May 2009, he admitted the death of Prabhakaran, retracting the previous statement.
 The Sri Lankan Government had declared victory on 19 May 2009.